meshtastic/firmware/README.md

 This software is 100% open source and developed by a group of hobbyist experimenters.
 No warranty is provided, if you'd like to improve it - we'd love your help.
 Please post in the chat.

 ## Meshtastic Android app
 The source code for the Meshtastic Android app is [here](https://github.com/geeksville/Meshtastic-Android).
 Soon our first alpha release of will be released here:

 [![Download at https://play.google.com/store/apps/details?id=com.geeksville.mesh](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.geeksville.mesh&referrer=utm_source%3Dgithub%26utm_medium%3Desp32-readme%26utm_campaign%3Dmeshtastic-esp32%2520readme%26anid%3Dadmob&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1)

 ## Supported hardware

-We currently support two brands ofradios.
+We currently support two brands of radios.
 The [TTGO T-Beam](https://www.aliexpress.com/item/4000119152086.html) and the [Heltec LoRa 32](https://heltec.org/project/wifi-lora-32/).
 Most users should buy the T-Beam and a 18650 battery (total cost less than $35).
 Make sure to buy the frequency range which is legal for your country.
 For the USA, you should buy the 915MHz version.
 Getting a version that include a screen is optional, but highly recommended.